 Kiran Chhatre

 I am an MSCA ITN PhD fellow at the KTH Royal Institute of Technology (2021.01 – Present), where I am advised by Christopher Peters.
-During my PhD, I have had the opportunity to work closely with Michael J. Black, Timo Bolkart, and Srikrishna Karanam.
-I have also gained valuable experience as a PhD intern at Adobe Research, the Max Planck Institute for Intelligent Systems (Perceiving Systems), Electronic Arts (SEED), and Ubisoft La Forge.
+During my PhD, I have had the opportunity to work closely with Michael J. Black, Timo Bolkart, Srikrishna Karanam, and Jun Rekimoto.
+I have also gained valuable experience as a PhD intern at Adobe Research, Sony Computer Science Laboratories, the Max Planck Institute for Intelligent Systems (Perceiving Systems), Electronic Arts (SEED), and Ubisoft La Forge.

 Prior to my PhD, I worked as a Research Affiliate with the BEAM team at Lawrence Berkeley National Laboratory.
 I earned my Master’s degree in Mechanical Engineering from RWTH Aachen University (2017.09 – 2020.10), where I was advised by Mikhail Itskov.
 During my master’s studies, I interned with IBM Research, Dassault Systèmes (SIMULIA), and the Innovation & Learning Center Aachen.
 Before that, I worked at Dassault Systèmes Solutions Lab and Autocop Telematics, and I completed my Bachelor’s degree in Mechanical Engineering at COEP Technological University (2010.07 – 2014.05).